-We believe Mr. Herrmann's extensive experience in the seed industry, in addition to his organizational leadership and board room experience, qualify him to serve on the Board.
+We believe Ms. Horton's extensive experience in finance and the agricultural industry qualifies her to serve on the Board.

 Alexander C. Matina has served on the Board since May 2015.
-Mr. Matina currently serves as the Vice President, Investments and Portfolio Manager for MFP Investors, LLC, the family office of Michael F. Price, which has a value-investing focus across public and private markets.
-From November 2007 to April 2022, Mr. Matina served as Vice President, Investments, and in April 2022 was promoted to Vice President and Portfolio Manager, for MFP Investors, LLC.
-From October 2005 to August 2007, Mr. Matina served in various roles at Balance Asset Management, a multi-strategy hedge fund, and from June 2004 to September 2005, as a senior associate at Altus Capital Partners, a middle market private equity fund.
+Since November 2007, he has held the office of Vice President and since April 2022 of Portfolio Manager for MFP Investors, LLC, the family office of Michael F. Price, which has a value-investing focus across public and private markets.
+From October 2005 to August 2007, Mr. Matina served in various roles at Balance Asset Management, a multistrategy hedge fund, and from June 2004 to September 2005, as a senior associate at Altus Capital Partners, a middle market private equity fund.
 Prior thereto, he was a principal at 747 Capital, a private equity fund-of-funds, and a financial analyst at Salomon Smith Barney in the financial sponsors group of the investment banking division.
 Since April 2013, he has served on the board of directors of Trinity Place Holdings, Inc., a publicly traded real estate company and as its Chairman of the Board since November 2013.
 Mr. Matina is also a director of TGI Friday's, a privately held casual dining company.
-He also serves on the boards of Crowheart Energy, a privately held oil and gas company in Wyoming, and Madava Financial, a privately held energy lending company.
+He also serves on the board of Crowheart Energy, a privately held oil and gas company in Wyoming.
 Mr. Matina has also served as an adjunct professor of finance at Fordham University.
-From December 2017 to May 2019, Mr. Matina served on the board of directors of Papa Murphy's, a national restaurant chain which was listed on Nasdag until the company was acquired and taken private in
+From December 2017 to May 2019, Mr. Matina served on the board of directors of Papa Murphy's, a national restaurant chain which was listed on Nasdaq until the company was acquired and taken private in May 2019.

-May 2019.
 Mr. Matina received a bachelor's degree from Fordham University and an M.B.A. from Columbia University.